Home › Blog › How to Manage Customer Feedback Management: Your Kickstarter Guide

 Once you have useful and rich feedback insights, it’s time to prioritize.
 Of course, each piece of feedback is crucial for you, but you can only take care of some at a time.

 To start somewhere, you can focus on low-effort feedback and at-risk customers.
-For example, it’s time and cost-effective to resolve the lack of information on product pages, but it takes resources to fix a problem related to the checkout process.
+For example, it’s time and cost-effective to resolve the lack of information on product pages, but it takes strategic resource utilization to fix a problem related to the checkout process.

 Similarly, you can wait for feedback from a customer rated 9 on the NPS, but you must prioritize feedback from a detractor who gave low ratings since they are at risk of churn.